ckcherry23/ckcherry23.github.io/content/projects/AsteroidStrike.md

 showInProjects: true
 ---

-A space-themed Peggle clone built with a focus on good software engineering practices.
+A space-themed Peggle clone with a custom physics engine and game engine built from scratch.